 The science surrounding the virus responsible for COVID-19 is evolving.
 Research has shown that the aerosolized droplets generated by coughing and sneezing from a person with COVID-19 are highly effective routes of disease transmission.
 Emerging research also suggests that droplets generated by vocalization (such as loud speaking or singing) in pre-symptomatic and asymptomatic carriers may be an additional mode of disease transmission.
-Once generated, viral particles may be maintained in the air for a period of up to 3 hours and on surfaces, such as cardboard, plastic and metal for up to 4 days.
+Once generated, viral particles may be maintained in the air for a period of up to 3 hours and on surfaces, such as cardboard, plastic and metal for several hours (e.g. paper) and up to 7 days (e.g. metal surfaces).

-It is this science that serves as the basis of the City of Racine Public Health Department's approach to reopening.
+It is this science that serves as the basis of the City of Racine Department of Public Health's approach to reopening.
 Crowded restaurants, open work spaces, contact sports, indoor facilities where physical distancing is a challenge, and activities with deep breathing (such as singing) are inherently more prone to facilitate the transmission of COVID-19, particularly when an infected person does not have symptoms.
 Recent data has also identified communities of color as being disproportionately impacted by COVID-19.
 A rush to reopen risks furthering inequities if people are placed in unsafe conditions.

 Supporting a careful, thoughtful approach to reopening will minimize exposure risk to the greatest extent possible while supporting the economic interests of the community.
-Under Safer at Home, physical places or activities more prone to facilitate the transmission of the virus that causes COVID-19 were restricted.
 Reopening of those businesses and reintroduction of those activities must be approached in a manner that allows local officials to ensure that limited public health resources are still able to identify and contain the increase in cases that are likely to result from a greater number of people being exposed during reopening activities.